I had to figure out a

 system and programs were installed it was time to throw it together for

 a test run.
-Below shows my 10 year old buddy Brent tearing up some
+Below shows my 10 year old buddy BJ tearing up some

 R-type, after playing around twenty or so other games I asked him what